|Quick Facts: Personal Financial Advisors|

-Employment of personal financial advisors is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of personal financial advisors is projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.

-Despite limited employment growth, about 21,500 openings for personal financial advisors are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 30,500 openings for personal financial advisors are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for personal financial advisors.